-Move Forward MKE supports giving Milwaukee County voters the power to decide if Milwaukee County and its 19 municipalities should be allowed to generate revenue to provide property tax relief, while adequately funding public services, maintaining facilities, and investing in the future through a binding referendum process.
+Move Forward MKE supports giving Milwaukee County the ability to diversify its revenue streams to provide property tax relief, reform local pension systems, while adequately funding public services, maintaining facilities, and investing in the future.

 Move Forward MKE is a Milwaukee County-wide coalition of local governments, business leaders, and community leaders who recognize that local problems are best solved with local solutions.
 This is not about politics; it’s about real solutions for real challenges our County is facing and their impacts on our residents and our region.

 Wisconsin municipalities have the 6th highest reliance on property taxes in the country.
 In contrast, they rank 43rd for reliance on municipal sales taxes.

 Milwaukee County's Funding Challenges